Third Doctor: Biography

+After meeting Jo, the Third Doctor encountered his greatest nemesis (next to the Daleks) — the Master.
+A renegade Time Lord, the Master plagued the Third Doctor with his diabolical schemes, including the summoning of an ancient Dæmon, and unleashing the terrifyingly powerful Kronos, a Chronovore.
+The Doctor's exile continued until it was lifted by the Time Lords after he helped save them from destruction at the hands of Omega.
+The Third Doctor, free to roam space and time again, soon ran into the Master and an even older enemy — the Daleks.
+Although the Master was a criminal genius, the Doctor was always able to outwit him in all his schemes.
+Whilst facing the ecological destruction wrought by Global Chemicals and the super computer BOSS, Jo met and fell in love with Dr. Clifford Jones.
+Marrying Jones and following him to the Amazon on an expedition, Jo left a saddened Doctor.

+The fiercely independent investigative journalist Sarah Jane Smith became the Doctor's new companion after stowing away in his TARDIS.
+The Third Doctor's final adventures saw them defeating the Sontarans in medieval England and the Daleks on the planet Exxilon.
+The Third Doctor contracted radiation poisoning on the planet Metebelis 3, during the events of Planet of the Spiders.
+When the TARDIS brought him back to UNIT headquarters, he collapsed, regenerating into the Fourth Doctor.

 Personality

 The Third Doctor was a suave, dapper, technologically orientated and authoritative man of action who practised Venusian Aikido.
 A keen scientist, he maintained a laboratory at UNIT where he enjoyed working on gadgets in his TARDIS.
 In his spare time, he was fond of motoring, handling all manner of vehicles.
-His favourite car was a canary-yellow vintage roadster that he nicknamed "Bessie", a machine which featured such modifications as a remote control, dramatically increased speed capabilities and inertial dampers.
+His favourite car was a canary-yellow Siva Motor Car Company tourer that he nicknamed "Bessie", a machine which featured such modifications as a remote control, dramatically increased speed capabilities and inertial dampers.
 He also maintained a hovercraft-like vessel that fans nicknamed the Whomobile.
 The First Doctor, upon meeting the Third, described him indignantly as a "dandy", while the Second Doctor, with whom the Third had something of an antagonistic relationship on the occasions they encountered each other, referred to him as "Fancy Pants".

 While this incarnation spent most of his time exiled on Earth—grudgingly working as UNIT's scientific advisor—he was occasionally sent on covert missions by the Time Lords, where he would often act as a reluctant mediator.
 Even though he developed a fondness for Earthlings with whom he worked (such as Liz Shaw and Jo Grant), he jumped at any chance to return to the stars.
 Though he had a somewhat patrician and authoritarian air, he was quick to criticise authority, and often exclaimed "Now listen to me!" when dealing with people seeking to obstruct him.